martinfleis/phd-thesis/source/16_Taxonomy of urban tissues.md

 \setcounter{chapter}{7}

-# Taxonomy of urban tissues
+# Taxonomic relationships of urban tissues

 The previous chapters introduced the framework implementing urban morphometrics on a metropolitan scale.
 Based on the selection of morphometric characters, it established a method of a complex description of urban form on the scale of individual buildings.
 As reported, derived information then enabled the identification of urban tissues within urban form using the proxy of a distinct homogenous cluster.
 Consequent results of the unsupervised clustering indicate the validity of DHCs in recognition of urban form patterns and the potential for both additional subdivision and upscaling of the model.

-In this chapter, therefore, the observed clusters are employed in the role of input data and investigated from three perspectives - 1) conceptualisation of clusters as *individuals*, leading to the taxonomic classification, 2) validity of clusters as a proxy of urban tissues and 3) the transferability of the method to the different geographical context.
+In this chapter, therefore, the observed clusters are employed in the role of input data and investigated from three perspectives - 1) conceptualisation of clusters as *individuals*, leading to the taxonomic classification, 2) validity of clusters as a proxy of urban tissues and 3) the transferability of the method to the different geographical context. ==+extensibility==

 This chapter relates back to chapter 4 and introduces numerical taxonomy of urban tissues.
 The resulting classification is subsequently validated together with initial clusters based on the study of its relationship to the supplementary, non-morphological data known to be descriptive of urban form.
 Finally, the case study of Amsterdam is included to examine the ability of the proposed morphometric framework to identify urban tissues in the context of another heterogenous historical city, although of very different patterns of development.